wtbhappy/capstone/README.md

 - added macroeconomic factors as features (completed)
 - added distances from points of interest as features (completed)

+The dataset has 89 columns

 4. capstone_modeling for modeling
-- facing some problem with the keras due to tensorflow (moving to colab to try out)
+- facing some problems with the keras due to tensorflow (moving to colab to try out)

-Datasets
+B. File Directories for datasets
 1. datasets/input
 - raw data files